 Normal lightning occurs when unbalanced electrostatic charges in the atmosphere trigger a massive discharge between a cloud and the ground or between two clouds.
 A light flash traces the path of the charged particles which heat the air to 30,000°C, nearly six times hotter than the surface of the Sun.

-Feynman diagram for a gamma ray photon
+Feynman diagram for a gamma ray photon decaying into an electron-positron pair. |

 Researchers once thought the gamma ray flashes from thunderstorms were a weird by-product of ordinary lightning.
 Now many think it is dark lightning instead.
 The gamma ray burst monitor onboard the Fermi Gamma-ray Space Telescope is perfectly suited to record these flashes and new data processing techniques have improved the burst monitor’s performance.
 In mid-2010, a testing a mode was initiated which allows for the detection of faint gamma ray flashes that had previously gone undetected.
 Now Fermi should be able to catch nearly 1,000 flashes each year.
 With an abundance of new data, researches hope to gain new insights on the mysteries of dark lightning.